nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/install-guide.md

 ### Creating New Domains

-Creating a new customer domain within NMaaS is a two-step process:
+Creating a new customer domain within nmaas is a two-step process:

-1. First, the new domain should be added from the NMaaS web interface.
+1. First, the new domain should be added from the nmaas web interface.
 The following steps should be performed.
-    - Login to the NMaaS Portal as the administrator user (the default administrator username is `admin` and the desired password is passed as a installation parameter);
+    - Login to the nmaas Portal as the administrator user (the default administrator username is `admin` and the desired password is passed as a installation parameter);
     - Navigate to `Settings -> Domains`;
     - Click the `Add` button and enter the required parameters specific to the newly created domain:
         - `Name` - full name of given domain (e.g. `Test Domain`)